ManushovRodion/skeleton-lib-cli/docs/README-EN.md

 | <nobr>--lang</nobr>   | <nobr>en \| ru </nobr> | ru      | What language should the UI cli be in? |
 | <nobr>--outDir</nobr> | string                 | ---     | Path where to create the project       |

+After installation, you need to go to the project folder and install the dependency via NPM or YARN.

 ## # Questions/Answers

 1. Question:<br>